microsoft/semantic-kernel/CONTRIBUTING.md

 - **DO** clearly state on an issue that you are going to take on implementing it.
 - **DO** blog and tweet (or whatever) about your contributions, frequently!

-DON'Ts:
+DO NOTs:

-- **DON'T** surprise us with big pull requests.
+- **DO NOT** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
-- **DON'T** commit code that you didn't write.
+- **DO NOT** commit code that you didn't write.
 If you find code that you think is a good fit to add to Semantic Kernel, file an issue and start a discussion before proceeding.
-- **DON'T** submit PRs that alter licensing related files or headers.
+- **DO NOT** submit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and we'll be happy to discuss it.
-- **DON'T** make new APIs without filing an issue and discussing with us first.
+- **DO NOT** make new APIs without filing an issue and discussing with us first.

 ### Breaking Changes